JunOS BGP configuration

 Then you will need to check that BGP peering session is configured properly on FastNetMon’s side.

-Then check log files:
+Then check the log files:

 show log messages | last 5